lsst/citizen-science/tutorials/index.rst

 This notebook demonstrates how to query and send a flipbook of variable star images from the RSP to Zooniverse.

 +++++++++++++++
-How to download and aggregate Zooniverse user classifications
+Download and aggregate Zooniverse user classifications
 +++++++++++++++

 **Notebook:** ``03_Aggregate_Classifications.ipynb``